sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 A package is a container of metadata.
 When you create a package, you specify some characteristic info about the package: name, description, metadata and namespace associated with it, package type and so on.

 **Package Version Creation**
 As your development team is working on some functionality, you, as a release manager, may want to take periodic snapshots of the functionality when it is in a functional state.
 Such snapshots are package versions.
 When the package version creation operation is executed, a copy of the current state of the metadata in the project folder (the directory specified in `force:package:create` command) is used to create the package version.
 You can create any number of package versions.
-Each version, once created, is immutable and can be installed in a Salesforce org.
+Each version, once created, is immutable and can be installed in any Salesforce org.

 **Package Install**
 A package install is an operation whereby the metadata of a package is deployed to the target org.
 A package install is actually a package version install - it is the deployment of metadata contained in a specific package version of a package.
 A package is typically associated with 100s or even 1,000s of package versions.
 When you install a package, you specify which one of the many versions you intend to install. *Install* and *deploy* mean the same in this context.